Richa-04/NUMockBuddy/README.md

 [![PostgreSQL](https://img.shields.io/badge/PostgreSQL-4169E1?style=for-the-badge&logo=postgresql&logoColor=white)]()
 [![LangChain](https://img.shields.io/badge/LangChain-1C3C3C?style=for-the-badge&logo=langchain&logoColor=white)]()

-> A full-stack AI interview preparation platform for Northeastern University students — featuring real-time speech analysis, body language scoring, multi-expert AI feedback, ATS resume analysis, RAG-powered resume chat, and peer volunteer booking.
+> A fully featured AI interviewing practice platform for Northeastern University students that analyzes your voice‚ scores your body language‚ and gives you feedback from multiple expert reviewers‚ as well as an ATS resume analysis‚ an RAG-powered resume chat‚ and a peer volunteer booking system․

 ---

 ## 🌟 Project Overview

-**NUMockBuddy** is a comprehensive interview prep platform that transforms how NU students prepare for internship and full-time opportunities.
-Built with a multi-expert Claude AI scoring panel, real-time AssemblyAI transcription, computer vision body language analysis, and a LangChain RAG resume coach, it delivers a personalized, data-driven preparation experience — from your first practice session to your final offer.
+**NUMockBuddy** is the most thorough platform for the NU community‚ providing data-driven personalized preparation for internship and full-time interviews from practice to final offer․ The platform uses a composite scoring panel of multi-expert Claude AI‚ real-time AssemblyAI transcription‚ computer vision body language analysis‚ and a LangChain RAG resume coach․

 ---